 Before you apply

-Speak to [PL to insert a contact] for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project.
+Speak to your FiPL Officer for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project.

 Check that you are eligible to apply.

 Read the application questions, guidance and application checklist.
 Make sure you answer all the questions.